NEARLY 75% OF ELIGIBLE PATIENTS* PAID AS LITTLE AS $20 PER 30-DAY SUPPLY OF VIMPAT WITH THE VIMPAT PATIENT SAVINGS PROGRAM.1

 The VIMPAT Patient Assistance Program may be able to help if your patients do not have health insurance or if they are a Medicare Part D recipient and cannot afford VIMPAT.
 Eligible patients are provided a free 6-month supply of medicine and can reapply every six months for continuing support.

-To learn more about the VIMPAT Patient Assistance Program or to find out if your patient might be eligible for assistance, please contact UCBCares at 1-844-599-CARE (2273) or UCBCares@ucb.com, or click below to get started.
+To learn more about the VIMPAT Patient Assistance Program or to find out if your patient might be eligible for assistance, please contact UCBCares at 1-844-599-CARE (2273), or AskUCBCares.com, or click below to get started.

 Warnings and Precautions

-VIMPAT may cause dizziness and ataxia.
-The onset of dizziness and ataxia was most commonly observed during titration.
+Dizziness and Ataxia: VIMPAT may cause dizziness and ataxia.
+In adult clinical trials, the onset of dizziness and ataxia was most commonly observed during titration.
 Advise patients not to drive, operate complex machinery, or engage in other hazardous activities until they are familiar with the effects of VIMPAT on their ability to perform such activities.
+Dizziness and ataxia were also observed in pediatric clinical trials.

 PR interval prolongation

-Dose-dependent prolongations in PR interval with VIMPAT have been observed in clinical studies in patients and in healthy volunteers.
-Second-degree and complete AV block have been reported in patients in pain studies and in patients with seizures.
+Dose-dependent prolongations in PR interval with VIMPAT have been observed in clinical studies in adult patients and in healthy volunteers.
+Second-degree and complete AV block have been reported in patients with seizures.
 When VIMPAT is given with other drugs that prolong the PR interval, further PR prolongation is possible.

 Atrial fibrillation and Atrial flutter